Mark Foley scandal: Dennis Hastert

 At an October 2 press conference, Hastert called the IMs "vile and repulsive."
 He also said that had Foley not resigned, he would have demanded his expulsion from the House.
 He also condemned Foley for misleading him, Shimkus and the organizations with whom he'd worked to strengthen laws against exploiting children.
 Hastert requested a criminal investigation of the explicit IMs, but not of the earlier, less explicit e-mails exchanged between Foley and the page sponsored by Alexander.
 The following day, on The Rush Limbaugh Show Hastert claimed that leadership "took care of Mr. Foley.
 We found out about it and asked him to resign.
 He did resign."

 On October 3, The Washington Times called for Hastert's resignation as Speaker over his handling of the scandal.
 Prominent conservatives also called for Hastert's resignation, such as David Bossie, president of Citizens United; conservative columnist Richard Viguerie; and conservative columnist Michael Reagan, son of former President Ronald Reagan.
 Hastert has rebuffed these calls to resign, arguing he did nothing wrong and is committed to investigating the scandal and leading Congress.
 Boehner also defended Hastert in a letter to the editor of The Washington Times.
 A conference call on October 2 with about 100 House Republicans had no calls for a resignation.

 On October 5, Hastert accepted responsibility for the scandal but refused to step down.
 He said, "I haven't done anything wrong" and re-affirmed that he had only recently learned about any problems involving Foley and the pages: "I learned of this last Friday ...
 I don't know who knew what or when – that's why we've asked for an investigation."

+In October 2015, Hastert entered a guilty plea to a felony related to his structuring of bank withdrawals to avoid bank reporting requirements.
+Hastert admitted that this financial misconduct was related to "hush money" payments to underage male victims of Hastert's sexual assaults, which occurred over a period of decades when Hastert worked as a high school teacher and wrestling coach.